-This second explanation of the creativity (quwwat al-khalq) attributed to the heart of the Sufi, is mentioned by our shaikh in one of his first treatises; here himma is defined as the "cause" which leads God to create certain things, though himma itself, strictly speaking, creates nothing.
-This interpretation of himma enables him to generalize its function and to regard it "as a hidden potency which is the cause of all movement and all change in the world."36 A simple juxtaposition with the expression "to be a 'Koran' " enables us to understand that here again himma corresponds to the state of fand'.
-But again we must be careful to bear in mind that for Ibn 'Arabī fanā' is never absolute annihilation (the failure to do so has been a source of countless misunderstandings in regard both to Sufism and to Buddhism).
-Fanā' and baqā' are always relative terms.
+This second explanation of the creativity (quwwat al-khalq) attributed to the heart of the Şūfī, is mentioned by our shaikh in one of his first treatises; here himma is defined as the "cause" which leads God to create certain things, though himma itself, strictly speaking, creates nothing.
+This interpretation of himma enables him to generalize its function and to regard it "as a hidden potency which is the cause of all movement and all change in the world.25 A simple juxtaposition with the expression "to be a 'Koran" enables us to understand that here again himma corresponds to the state of fanā', But again we must be careful to bear in mind that for Ibn 'Arabī fanā' is never absolute annihilation (the failure to do so has been a source of countless misunderstandings in regard both to Sūfism and to Buddhism).
+Fanā' and bagā' are always relative terms.
 According to Ibn 'Arabī, one must always state toward what there is annihilation, and wherein there is survival, persistence.26 In the state of fanā', of concentration, of "Koran," in which the essential unity of Creator and Creature is experienced, the Divine Attributes become predicables of the mystic (discrimination is suspended).
 Then we may say not only that the mystic "creates" in the same sense as God Himself creates (that is to say, causes something which already existed in the world of Mystery to be manifested in the sensible world), but in addition that God creates this effect through him.
-It is one and the same divine operation, but through the intermediary of the gnostic, when he is "withdrawn" (fanā') from his human attributes and when he persists, survives (baqā') in his divine attributes.
+It is one and the same divine operation, but through the intermediary of the gnostic, when he is "withdrawn" (fanā') from his human attributes and when he persists, survives ($baq\bar{a}$) in his divine attributes.
 The mystic is then the medium, the intermediary, through whom the divine creative power is expressed and manifested.27

 Here we are again reminded of the Ash'arites, who sought to determine whether man's acts are created by man or whether God is the sole agent.
-A comparison has also been drawn with what, in modern philosophy, has been termed occasionalism.28 There is, indeed, only one Creation, but it recurs perpetually, from instant to instant.
-And since Creation means essentially theophany, the relation between the creativity of the heart and perpetually recurrent Creation can again be defined by the idea that the gnostic's heart is the "eye" by which the Divine Being sees Himself, that is, reveals Himself to Himself.
-Here the question of outer and inner world does not arise, as it would in any other system not based on the idea of epiphany and on the docetic critique of knowledge it implies.
+A comparison has also been drawn with modern philosophy. in what. has been termed occasionalism.28 There is, indeed, only one Creation, but it recurs perpetually, from instant to instant.
+And since Creation means essentially theophany, the relation between the creativity of the heart and perpetually recurrent Creation can again be defined by the idea that the gnostic's heart is the "eye" by which the Divine Being sees Himself, that is, reveals any other system not based on the idea of epiphany and on the docetic critique of knowledge it implies.
 Accordingly, when Ibn 'Arabī explains the phenomena of the creativity of the heart by the Hadarāt, there is no ground for accusing him of confusion between the subjective and the objective.
 Every one of the gnostic's "creative Imaginations," whether produced by him directly on the basis of a Hadra higher than the plane of being on which the Imagination occurs, or whether it is brought about by his himma, is a new, recurrent Creation (khalq jadīd), that is to say, a new theophany, whose organ is his heart as mirror of the Divine Being.29